astronomer/docs/learn/airflow-params.md

 ## Access params in a task

-You can access params in an Airflow task like you can with other elements in the [Airflow context](airflow-context.md).
+You can access params in an Airflow task like you can with other elements in the [Apache Airflow® context](airflow-context.md).

 <Tabs
     defaultValue="taskflow"